How Microbiome-Based Support Helps Restore Sleep Naturally Without Melatonin

 To explore the full science behind microbial sleep timing, circadian rhythm alignment, and melatonin-free recovery, visit the Next-Microbiome Circadian Sleep Hub — a comprehensive guide to how the gut microbiome, SCFAs, cortisol patterns and natural biological clocks work together to restore deep, continuous sleep.

-Common Questions — Microbiome, SCFAs and Melatonin-Free Sleep Support
+Frequently Asked Questions — Microbiome, SCFAs and Melatonin-Free Sleep Support:

 Yes.
 SCFAs, microbial circadian rhythm, GABA synthesis, vagus signaling and cortisol regulation influence sleep architecture.